uchetony/Netfilmxx/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Run `ng build --prod` to build the app for production.
+The build artifacts will be stored in the `dist/netflimxx` directory.

 ## Running unit tests